umarhassan-mitodl/14.452-spring-2007/content/pages/readings.md

 ### Additional readings

-Chari, V. V., and P. Kehoe. "[Optimal Fiscal and Monetary Policy](http://pages.stern.nyu.edu/~dbackus/Taxes/ChariKehoe%20tax%20survey%2098.pdf)." *Federal Reserve Bank of Minneapolis Staff Report* 251 (July 1998).
+Chari, V. V., and P. Kehoe. "{{% resource_link "5a44a5fe-06fd-4aba-a7d5-29b18534f176" "Optimal Fiscal and Monetary Policy" %}}." *Federal Reserve Bank of Minneapolis Staff Report* 251 (July 1998).

 Baxter, M., and R. King.
 "Fiscal Policy in General Equilibrium." *American Economic Review* 83, no. 3 (June 1993): 315-334.

 Blanchard, O., and R. Perotti.
 "An Empirical Characterization of the Dynamic Effects of Government Spending and Taxes on Output." *Quarterly Journal of Economics* 117, no. 4 (2002): 1329-1368.

-Giavazzi, F., and M. Pagano. "[Non-Keynesian Effects of Fiscal Policy Changes: International Evidence and the Swedish Experience](http://papers.nber.org/papers/w5332)."
+Giavazzi, F., and M. Pagano. "{{% resource_link "bbed5248-258d-41e9-bd46-5d816537ee73" "Non-Keynesian Effects of Fiscal Policy Changes: International Evidence and the Swedish Experience" %}}."
 National Bureau of Economic Research Working Paper No. 5332 (October 1996): 1-50.

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}